Valerie Piraino: Notable works and exhibitions

 Arguably, her most notorious work is a series of sculptures consisting of papayas created by carving layers of polystyrene, and then covering the shapes in black epoxy clay, paint, resin, sawdust, and occasionally using gold paint to accent the work.
 The papayas are either displayed on flat surfaces or, as a later development, hung using nets created with twine.
-When discussing the significance behind the colors, black and gold, Valerie states that the black and gold are reminiscent of the mining and environmental damage that has taken place in Africa due to colonialism.
+When discussing the significance behind the colors, black and gold, Piraino states that the black and gold are reminiscent of the mining and environmental damage that has taken place in Africa due to colonialism.
 The colors and textures are also said to represent the skin of the people from the region who were exploited for the natural resources of the country.
 Papayas were the fruit chosen to represent the artists transnational identity and anti-colonial attitude for two main reasons.
 First, papayas were a common breakfast for the artist when she was a young girl growing up in Africa.
 Secondly, papayas, native to the Caribbean, represent colonialism because they "follow the trajectory of imperialism and colonialism".
 Throughout the years and across multiple exhibitions, the meaning behind the work has shifted slightly.
-In an exhibit that ended in January, 2017 called Dis Place in the Museum of Contemporary African Diasporan Arts, the papayas appeared to be broken and bruised, representing violence against African women.
+In a group exhibit that ended in January, 2017 called Dis Place in the Museum of Contemporary African Diasporan Arts, the papayas appeared to be broken and bruised, representing violence against African women.

 While the papayas are some of Valerie's most notable works, she has created many other bodies of work and has been in exhibitions across the country, as well as being featured in exhibits in other countries around the world.